andomeder/dynamodb/slides.md

 ### Optimization Best Practices
 <v-clicks>

-- **High-Cardinality Partition Key**: Choose a key with many unique values (like `user_id`, `order_id`) to distribute data evenly.
-This prevents "hot partitions".
+- **High-Cardinality Partition Key**: Choose a key with many unique values (like `user_id`, `order_id`) to prevent "hot partitions".
-- **Use `Query` over `Scan`**: A `Query` operation is highly efficient as it targets specific items by key.
+- **Use `Query` over `Scan`**: A `Query` operation is fast and efficient.
 A `Scan` reads the entire table and should be avoided in production.
 - **Leverage Secondary Indexes**: Create Global Secondary Indexes (GSIs) to enable efficient queries on non-key attributes.
-- **Manage Capacity**: Choose between **On-Demand** for unpredictable workloads and **Provisioned** for predictable traffic to optimize costs.
+- **Manage Capacity**: Use **On-Demand** for unpredictable workloads or **Provisioned** for predictable traffic to optimize costs.

 </v-clicks>
 </div>
 </div>

 <!--
 PRESENTER NOTES:
 (Presenter 5) -> So, how does DynamoDB achieve this scale and performance?
 It boils down to two things: distribution and optimization.
 For distribution, DynamoDB uses partitioning.
-When you write an item, it takes the **partition key** and passes it through a hash function.
-The output of this function determines which physical partition the data is stored on.
-This is why choosing a good partition key is so critical.
+When you write an item, it takes the partition key and passes it through a hash function.
+This determines which physical partition the data is stored on.
 This leads us to optimization.
-The most important best practice is to design your data model around your access patterns.
-Choose a partition key with high cardinality—many unique values—to ensure your data is spread evenly across partitions.
-Always use the `Query` operation, which is very fast, and avoid using `Scan` which is slow and expensive.
+The most important best practice is to choose a partition key with many unique values to ensure your data is spread evenly.
+Always use the fast `Query` operation, and avoid the slow and expensive `Scan`.
 And finally, manage your costs by choosing the right capacity mode for your application's traffic pattern.
 -->

 ---